-ETE 568 Education Web Design (4 credits).
+ETE 568 Programming the Computer (4 credits).

 Prerequisite: EDB 601.
 Course prepares students to plan, design, and develop educational Web content.
 Students review and apply instructional design theories and user interface research in the Web development process.
 Programming languages such as HTML, Javascript, and Web authoring software are employed in the development process.